ThwCorbin/question-time/planning/plan.md

 - React front end contacts the Pub Quiz API on page load
 - API responds with 50 history questions
 - Front end displays a question and a list of answers
-- User can push button to answer
+- User can click button to answer
 - User can see the correct answer
 - User can see the next question
-- User can carry out CRUD operations by pushing an Add, Change, or Delete button
+- User can carry out CRUD operations by clicking an Add, Change, or Delete button
 - API responds on completion of CRUD operations, and front end displays result
+- Website displays well on a 768x1024 screen and larger
 - CRUD form is basic
 - Front end is deployed
 - README is well documented
-- Website displays well on a 768x1024 screen

 ### Silver: looks and works better

+- Website displays well on small phones
 - CRUD form is fancy
-- Website displays well on small phones and large screens
+- Add another trivia question category (e.g Mythology)
 - Track right and wrong answers and display results
 - Show how many questions are left out of X questions
-- Add another trivia question category
-- Add search

 ### Gold: bells and whistles

 - Return questions based on difficulty level
 - Make questions progessively harder
-- Use five or more categories of questions
+- Add five or more trivia question categories
+- Allow user to select category
 - Store user data even if page reloads

 ## Data